 Optional Elements

 Table 3-1 defines the optional capability sets and information model elements for all MPS services.
-Optional capabilities and elements are shown with a grey background.
+Optional capabilities and elements are shown with a gray background.
 The set of operations of which each capability set is comprised is found in sections 3.5 to 3.9.

-For each service capability set, applicability of information model element sets are shown as follows:
+For each service capability set, applicability of information model element sets is shown as follows:

 Required; if a service capability set is supported, then the information model element sets indicated by this symbol must also be supported.